Endran/KotlinExample/README.md

 # KotlinExample
-Slide deck about Kotlin, and accompanying example project
+This project contains a slide deck and an accompanying example project about Kotlin.
+It uses various screenshots of the official Kotlin website, and is inspired by the DroidCon UK 2015 talk of Jake Wharton.